ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_breastcancer/concept_model.rst

   - The value of RR we use in the above is actually for family history (exposure) to breast cancer (outcome).
 We are using the RR for breast cancer outcome instead of DCIS or LCIS because are unable to obtain a relative risk from DCIS or LCIS state to breast cancer among the DCIS or LCIS population respectively.
   - In using the RR for breast cancer outcome as the RR for DCIS/LCIS outcome, we over-estimate the DCIS cases detected by screening and under-estimate breast cancer cases detected by screening (this is because those with family history are screened twice as often).
 This means it will under-estimate the total pay-out value. (assuming there is a relative risk > 1 of family history on breast cancer from DCIS and LCIS state in reality).
-  - This value is a pooled estimate derived from 10 China-specific studies.
+  - The RR of family history is a pooled estimate derived from 10 China-specific studies.

 .. todo::